sasadangelo/AlienInvaders/README.md

 # Credits

 The original author of the framework code, later modified by me, is [Mario Zachner](https://github.com/badlogic) (@badlogic) that released the code with GPL3 license as a resource of the Beginning Android Games book.
 The framework is a very simplified version of the open source library Libgdx, released by Mario Zachner with GPL3 license.
-Graphic assets and some simplifications comes from the open source project written in Ruby rubyinvaders by [Robert Alexander Leon](https://github.com/llexileon) (@llexileon).
+Graphic assets and some simplifications comes from the open source project [rubyinvaders](https://github.com/llexileon/rubyinvaders) written in Ruby by [Robert Alexander Leon](https://github.com/llexileon) (@llexileon).

 # License
 [GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html)